Xorlent/PoESP32-SNMP-Environmental-Monitor/ARDUINO-SETUP.md

    - Type "arduino-timer" in the search field and select "arduino-timer by Michael Contreras"
      - Install version 3.0.1
 8. For PoESP32 only: Install the CH9102 USB-to-serial drivers ([Windows](https://learn.adafruit.com/how-to-install-drivers-for-wch-usb-to-serial-chips-ch9102f-ch9102/windows-driver-installation)/[MacOS](https://learn.adafruit.com/how-to-install-drivers-for-wch-usb-to-serial-chips-ch9102f-ch9102/mac-driver-installation))
-   - Note: These drivers do not appear to work on MacOS 14.5